‘Absolutely infuriating’: Business leaders blast lack of input on latest county COVID health order

 The order has had a particular effect on those businesses that have events even during the slow winter of the tourism season.

-Most notably, Russian River Brewing Co. delayed its popular Pliny the Younger beer release until the end of March as co-owner Natalie Cilurzo made the announcement on Wednesday after consultations with Gore.
+Most notably, Russian River Brewing Co. delayed its popular Pliny the Younger beer release until the end of March as co-owner Natalie Cilurzo made the announcement on Wednesday after consulting with Gore.

 The Epicenter sports and entertainment complex in Santa Rosa has had to cancel two upcoming comedy shows and has lost scheduled upcoming corporate events because of the order, said Brad Bergum, chief financial officer, in an email.

-Note: EDITOR’S NOTE: This story has been revised to add comments Friday from Sonoma County Supervisor David Rabbitt stating his concerns with the new public health order.